Krithika-Bhuvan/Krithika-Bhuvan/README.md

 ## 🙋‍♀️ About

-Krithika is a Biomedical Data Scientist and has over 14 years professional work experience and combines her interdisciplinary skills in informatics and biostatistics for numerous projects.
-She applies her biomedical data science expertise to develop novel algorithms and analysis pipelines for clinical, genomic and expression profiling data management, quality control and integrative downstream analysis.
-Her research work also involves utilizing cloud computing/HPC for high throughput bioinformatic analysis of genome sequencing data and other omics data, statistical and probabilistic network analysis, systems biology and pathway analysis.
+Krithika is a Data Scientist and has over 14 years professional work experience and combines her interdisciplinary skills in health data science, informatics and applied statistics for numerous projects.
+She applies her data science expertise to develop novel algorithms and analysis pipelines for clinical, genomic and expression profiling data management, quality control and integrative downstream analysis.
+Her research work also involves utilizing cloud computing/HPC for high throughput bioinformatic analysis of genome sequencing data and other omics data, machine learning, statistical analysis, probabilistic network analysis, and systems biology and pathway analysis.

 ## 🌈 Recent work (selected)